My neighbor comes into my yard and damages my property

 Contacting the Police.

 You will want to avoid a, “your word against theirs” situation when calling the police.
 Firstly, you need to keep a log of your neighbor’s behavior(s).
 This can be done electronically or on paper.
-Here is a simple example of what the log might look like: Example Bad Neighor Log Sheet You will also want to have proof of the behavior for either criminal or civil cases.
+You will also want to have proof of the behavior for either criminal or civil cases- with a neighbor who trespassing AND damages property you likely have both civil and criminal charges.
 Using a standard security camera may act as both a deterrent (your neighbor knows that you are getting serious) and as proof of the behavior.
-An alternative (or in combination with a standard security camera) involves the use of hidden outdoor cameras to catch the person in the act.
+An alternative, and I would highly recommend this option for this situation, involves the use of hidden outdoor cameras to catch the person in the act.

 Seeking legal advice.